Osteopathic Visceral Treatment for Managing GERD

 • Find a Certified Practitioner: Ensure your osteopath is licensed and experienced in visceral manipulation.

-Frequency and Dosage Recommendations
+Frequency and Recommendations

 Precautions

-• Allergies: Ensure you are not allergic to any oils or products used during treatment.
+• Allergies: Inform your practitioner of any allergies to oils or products used during treatment.

 • Pregnancy: Pregnant women should consult their doctor before beginning osteopathic treatment.

-Combining Osteopathic Treatment with Other Remedies
+Combining OVM with Other Remedies

 • Aloe Vera Juice: Helps soothe the digestive tract.